-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS (B) Claims of More Than \$50,000 If the amount of a claim is more than \$50,000, the Director shall appoint an arbitration panel composed of one non-public arbitrator and two public arbitrators, unless the parties agree to a different panel composition.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS be appointed, the Director shall appoint an arbitration panel composed of one non-public arbitrator and two public arbitrators, unless the parties agree to a different panel composition. the quality of single arbitrator proceedings.
+(B) Claims of More Than \$50,000 If the amount of a claim is more than \$50,000, the Director shall appoint an arbitration panel composed of one non-public arbitrator and two public arbitrators, unless the parties agree to a different panel composition.
 Composition of Arbitration Panels 12402.
-Composition of Arbitration Panels (a) If the panel consists of one arbitrator, the arbitrator will be a public arbitrator selected from the chairperson roster, unless the parties agree in writing otherwise. (b) If the panel consists of three arbitrators, one will be a non-public arbitrator and two will be public arbitrators, one of whom will be selected from the chairperson roster, unless the parties agree in writing otherwise.
-10308.
-Selection of Arbitrators (b)(1) Composition of Arbitration Panel (A) Claims of \$50,000 or Less If the amount of a claim is \$50,000 or less, the Director shall appoint an arbitration panel composed of one public arbitrator, unless the parties agree to the appointment of a non-public arbitrator. (i) If the amount of a claim is \$25,000 or less and an arbitrator appointed to the case requests that a panel of three As part of the proposed changes to NLSS, the [proposed] rule provides that in single arbitrator cases, the single arbitrator will be selected from the new chair-qualified roster (See 12400(b) and (c), unless the parties agree otherwise.
-The [proposed] rule also provides that in three-arbitrator cases, one arbitrator will be selected from the chair-qualified roster.
+Composition of Arbitration Panels 10308.
+Selection of Arbitrators As part of the proposed changes to NLSS, the rule provides that in single (a) If the panel consists of one arbitrator, the arbitrator will be a public arbitrator selected from the chairperson roster, unless the parties agree in writing otherwise. (b) If the panel consists of three arbitrators, one will be a non-public (b)(1) Composition of Arbitration Panel (A) Claims of \$50,000 or Less If the amount of a claim is \$50,000 or less, the Director shall appoint an arbitration arbitrator cases, the single arbitrator will be selected from the new chair- qualified roster (See 12400(b) and (c), unless the parties agree otherwise.
+The rule also provides that in three-